kelly-dance/pit-events/README.md

 Provides and an API for seeing upcoming events in pit.
 Is somewhat risky that the bot could get banned.

-There is no public instance of this running, nor will there be because I do not wish to subvert Pit Supporter.
+There is a running copy of this API at https://events.mcpqndq.dev.

 Currently, only supports Microsoft accounts.
 This is a trivial fix if someone wants to make a PR.